Nigeria’s CcHub acquires Kenya’s iHub to create mega Africa incubator – TechCrunch

 Since 2010, 170 companies have formed out of iHub.
 It has 16,000 members and has played host to most major visitors to Kenya’s tech scene.
 After seeing CcHub in Nigeria in 2016, Zuck then headed to Kenya and toured iHub.

 There’ll be plenty for continuing coverage on how these two prominent African incubators settle into becoming one big Africa mega-hub.
-That includes the sustainability question and what this all means to the continent’s tech scene.
+That includes the sustainability question and what this all means to the continent’s startup scene.

-At a high level, for now, the CcHub-iHub union creates a direct innovation link between two of Africa’s most active markets for VC and startup formation—Nigeria and Kenya.
+At a high level, for now, the CcHub-iHub union creates a direct innovation link between two of Africa’s most active markets for VC and startup formation — Nigeria and Kenya.

 In the past, both countries’ techies have shared a healthy rivalry.
 That could now turn to more collaborations, as CcHub’s acquisition connects East and West in African tech.